Man Charged in 2 Killings, Including Deadly Car-to-Car Shooting in Cerritos Area Allegedly Motivated by Race

-A man who authorities say fatally shot another person driving along the 91 Freeway in Gardena last year is facing murder charges in that shooting and another killing that occurred just three days later, officials told KTLA Thursday.
+A man who authorities say fatally shot another person driving along the 91 Freeway in Cerritos last year is facing murder charges in that shooting and another killing that occurred just three days later, officials told KTLA Thursday.

 The criminal complaint listing the charges against Daniel Martinez alleges he killed Samuel Ferguson “because of (his) race” and as part of criminal street gang activities.
 Ferguson has been described by officials as black.